 See procedure Contact for actions that must be undertaken.

-When children are in out-of-home care, the department is responsible for ensuring the child’s case plan supports contact with family, community and culture.
+When children are in care, the department is responsible for ensuring the child’s case plan supports contact with family, community and culture.
 Contact assists a child's development and recovery by connecting them to their family of origin and assisting them to make sense of their history and experiences.
-Contact should occur as soon as possible following a child being placed in out-of-home care, unless it has been assessed as not being in the best interests of the child.
+Contact should occur as soon as possible following a child being placed in care, unless it has been assessed as not being in the best interests of the child.

 ‘Contact’ (unless the context otherwise requires) means the contact of a child with a person who does not have care of the child by way of: